sakethbachu/sakethbachu/README.md

 ![alt text](https://github.com/sakethbachu/sakethbachu/blob/master/img/hw-04.png "Logo Title Text 1")

 # About me
-* Hello, this is Saketh Bachu, just another deep learning enthusiast.
-I am a third year undergraduate student at [Visvesvaraya National Institute of Technology, Nagpur](http://vnit.ac.in/).
-I am also a part of [IvLabs](https://www.ivlabs.in/) ( The Robotics and AI lab of VNIT ), this is where I fell in love with AI:heart_eyes:
+* Hello, this is Saketh Bachu, and I am a graduate student at [University of California, Riverside](https://www.ucr.edu/).
+I am also a part of the [Vision and Learning Group](https://vcg.ece.ucr.edu/) (Advised by Prof. Amit Roy Chowdhury).

-* The topics of my interest include: Deep learning, Computer vision, Image processing, and Mathematics.
+* The topics of my interest include: Large Multimodal Models, Deep learning, Computer vision, and Mathematics.

 * I am very keen on following research that is being done on the above mentioned fields, and the practical usage of the research excites me.